azukaar/Cosmos-Server/readme.md

 Disclaimer: Cosmos is still in early Alpha stage, please be careful when you use it.
 It is not (yet, at least ;p) a replacement for proper control and mindfulness of your own security.
 ```

+# Let's Encrypt

+Cosmos Server can automatically generate and renews HTTPS certificates for your applications using Let's Encrypt.
+It is compatible with wildcard certificates, using the DNS challenge.
+In order to do it, you need to add `DNSChallengeProvider` to the `HTTPConfig` in your config (or in the UI).
+And then add the proper API token via environment variables.
+To know what providers are supported and what environment variable they need, please refer to [this page](https://go-acme.github.io/lego/dns/#dns-providers).

 # As A Developer

 **If you're a self-hosted application developer**, integrate your application with Cosmos and enjoy **secure authentication**, **robust HTTP layer protection**, **HTTPS support**, **user management**, **encryption**, **logging**, **backup**, and more - all with **minimal effort**.
 And if your users prefer **not to install** Cosmos, your application will **still work seamlessly**.